09.26.2025

-Nandini Sukumar, chief executive of the World Federation of Exchanges, said all of the organisation’s 300+ members, who include include exchanges and clearinghouses, are thinking about tokenization.
+Nandini Sukumar, chief executive of the World Federation of Exchanges, said all of the organisation’s 300+ members, which include exchanges and clearinghouses, are at least thinking about tokenization.

 Sukumar spoke on a panel at the annual Financial Markets Quality (FMQ) Conference on 25 September 2525 at the Georgetown Psaros Center for Financial Markets and Policy in Washington D.C.
 She said “every single one of our members” is thinking about tokenization in some way